-The registration appointment period for spring 2018 will begin on October 27, for veteran students, and on October 30, for all other students.
-The first two weeks of registration is the appointment period (October 27 – November 10).
-After that, open enrollment (add/drop) arrives on November 11, and continues through the end of the first week of class which is January 12, 2018.
+The registration appointment period for fall 2018 will begin on March 23 for veteran students and on March 26 for all other students.
+The first two weeks of registration is the appointment period (March 23 – April 6).
+After that, open enrollment (add/drop) begins on April 7, and continues through the end of the first week of class which is August 31, 2018.

 The University Registrar assigns each student an appointment.
 Once your appointment time arrives, you can register for courses, and adjust your schedule, 24/7, anytime PeopleSoft is available.
 You DO NOT need to wait for the open enrollment period to adjust your schedule unless you want to add courses that are not available to students in your class during the registration appointment period.
 (See “Registration Guidelines,” below, for an explanation of enrollment priorities and restrictions.)